Sylvia-16/FlashPS/README.md

 python scripts/parse_end2end.py

 ```
+You may compare the figure with Figure 12 in the paper.

 ## End-to-end Performance of SD2
 Because SD2's baseline FISEdit is not compatible with advanced GPUs, we have provided a machine with a pre-configured environment to facilitate execution for review purposes.